U.S. and U.K. Flight Ban on Electronic Devices

 U.S. and U.K. Ban Large Electronic Devices on Flights

-Based on intelligence information, both the U.S. and U.K. issued enhanced aviation security measures prohibiting travelers flying from select countries from bringing large-sized electronic devices into the cabin.
+Based on intelligence information, both the U.S. and U.K. issued enhanced aviation security measures in March that prevented travelers who were flying from select countries from bringing large-sized electronic devices into the cabin.

-On Monday, March, 20 the U.S. Department of Homeland Security (DHS) notified airlines that large electronic devices will be prohibited from the cabins of commercial aircrafts on flights to the U.S. from 10 airports in eight countries.
-Airlines were required to comply by March 25 at 8 am EDT, although some airlines began implementing the measures prior to the deadline.
+The U.S. Department of Homeland Security (DHS) notified airlines that large electronic devices were prohibited from the cabins of commercial aircrafts on flights to the U.S. from 10 airports in eight countries.
+Since then, all of the affected airlines and airports have worked with U.S. officials to implement tighter security checks and have had their bans lifted.

-Examples of large electronic devices specified by DHS include, but are not limited to:
+Examples of large electronic devices specified by DHS included, but were not limited to:

 - Laptop computers